MarquisPierre/Fast_API_App/README.md

-# 🧠 FastAPI To-Do API
+# 🧠 FastAPI To-Do-List App

 ### A lightweight REST API built with **FastAPI** and **Python** for creating and managing simple items.